 The other option is to add an ornate water feature.
 You will find some stunning designs available that can add authentic charm to the area.
 As a bonus, your water feature will offer some sensory delight, too, as the water trickles through.

-Most importantly, it would help if you chose your low maintenance plants wisely.
+Most importantly, it always help if you choose your low maintenance plants wisely.
 You will be deterred from trying if everything dies, so do your research and find those varieties that will forgive you for forgetting them.
+For those with more traditional planting spaces, be sure to choose your low maintenance shrubs in the same way!